 - High availability without single point of failure

 What are the alternatives now?

 The use cases for SUSE Enterprise Storage vary widely, but the goal behind it can be summed up simply: SES customers are looking for a cost-effective and flexible storage solution for large volumes of data.

 With this goal in mind, iCAS FS is an interesting alternative for SES customers who want to continue to focus on openness, cost efficiency, and scalability.
-The software-based scale-out platform iCAS FS is also based on Linux (SUSE Enterprise Linux Server SLES 15 SP2 is installed and maintained directly by iTernity), a distributed file system, and x86 hardware.
+The software-based scale-out platform iCAS FS is also based on Linux (installed and maintained directly by iTernity), a distributed file system, and x86 hardware.
 As such, it delivers the benefits of SUSE Enterprise Storage described above: iCAS FS is exceptionally cost-effective, infinitely scalable, open, flexible, and highly available.

 But iTernity's scale-out platform also offers other benefits which can turn the bitter pill of SES discontinuation into a positive outcome:

-- No effort: thanks to zero-touch operation, a self-managed system, and managed service concept, users have hardly any effort with the system.
+- No effort: thanks to a and managed services concept, users have hardly any effort with the system.
 In concrete terms, this means 61% less management effort compared to the public cloud, and 76% less compared to proprietary storage systems (ESG Economic Validation).
 This also has a significant impact on total cost of ownership, as iCAS FS enables savings of 53% compared to the public cloud.